smaht-dac/smaht-pipeline-utils/docs/deploy_pipeline.rst

 .. code-block:: bash

-  # Set the name of the target environment
+  # Set the namespace of the target environment
   #   e.g., cgap-wolf
   export ENV_NAME=